You Need Citations for Your Local SEO

 Local citation subscriptions

 One solution for that problem is to subscribe to a citation management service like Moz Local or Yext PowerListings.
 These and similar services typically provide a dashboard for you to enter your NAP and other information which they then synchronize across a variety of local search engines, directories, maps & apps.
-Yext PowerListings goes one step further with a programming interface to each of those sites to lock in your information so that even when one of those websites goes back to their original source to synchronize their data, your information cannot change.
+Yext PowerListings goes one step further with a programming interface to each of those sites to lock in your information.
+Even when one of those websites goes back to their original source to synchronize their data, your information cannot change.

 Fair disclosure: Rank Magic is a partner with Yext PowerListings.
 But if you’ve become frustrated with lousy local rankings or with the challenges of maintaining wide and consistent citations, we can help.
 Give us a call, if only to discuss your situation and see what we can suggest you try.